lovasoa/dezoomify-rs/README.md

 OPTIONS:
-    -d, --dezoomer <dezoomer>        Name of the dezoomer to use [default: auto] -h, --max-height <max_height>    If several zoom levels are available, then select the one with the largest width that is inferior to max-width.
+    -d, --dezoomer <dezoomer>        Name of the dezoomer to use [default: auto] -h, --max-height <max_height>    If several zoom levels are available, then select the one with the largest height that is inferior to max-height.
     -w, --max-width <max_width>      If several zoom levels are available, then select the one with the largest width that is inferior to max-width.